Also Known As (AKA)

 - TOD deed

-Transfer-on-death deeds are currently permitted in 30 states.
-If a TODD is not permitted in the owner’s state, they may be able to use a living trust or a lady bird deed, if accepted in their state.
+Transfer on death deeds are currently permitted in 30 states.
+If a TODD is not recognized in the owner’s state, they may be able to use a living trust or a lady bird deed, if accepted in their state.

 - Alaska